rust-lang/book/src/ch17-02-concurrency-with-async.md

 ### Message Passing

-Sharing data between futures will also be familiar: we will use message passing, again, but this with async versions of the types and functions.
+Sharing data between futures will also be familiar: we will use message passing again, but this with async versions of the types and functions.

 <Listing number="17-8" caption="Creating an async channel and assigning the two halves to `tx` and `rx`" file-name="src/main.rs">